 But perhaps the most important indicator is property prices.
 Property prices vary across the Dordogne, with the highest prices found in the most central and southerly regions.
 Property is cheapest in the north of the area.

 That said, even the most expensive is still cheap.
-According to French-Property.com, the two most expensive regions are Grand Perigueux and Pays Vernois et du Terroir de la Truffe.
+The two priciest regions are Grand Perigueux and Pays Vernois et du Terroir de la Truffe.
 Even here, the average property price is a meagre €150,000.

 The cheapest areas of Dordogne are Haut Perigord and Pays de Jumilhac le Grand, where you can find a sizeable property for around €68,000.